Ron is a retired engineer and manager for IBM and other high-tech companies. He writes extensively and in depth about modern technology.

 One approach that's gaining favor with many employers is the use of MDM (Mobile Device Management) software installed on the device.
-MDM allows the company to manage the information stored on a worker's phone, and remotely destroy it if necessary.
-However, in some instances employees' personal information, such as photos, text message, and emails, have also been removed from the device.
+MDM allows the company to manage the information stored on a worker's phone and remotely destroy it if necessary.
+However, in some instances, employees' personal information, such as photos, text messages, and emails, have also been removed from the device.
 And since MDM allows the device to be remotely wiped clean without the intervention or even notification of the employee, the potential privacy minefield a company might find itself in is obvious.

-If MDM is used with BYOD devices, the employer should insure that workers are informed up front of the possibility of their personal information being compromised, either inadvertently or deliberately, if the company exercises its right to remotely delete information from that individual's device.
+If MDM is used with BYOD devices, the employer should ensure that workers are informed upfront of the possibility of their personal information being compromised, either inadvertently or deliberately, if the company exercises its right to remotely delete information from that individual's device.

 Companies Need to Address BYOD Legal Issues Now!